bhk/build/minion.md

 available as properties `up^` and `up<`, analogous to `^` and `<`.
 Note that `^` & `<` do not contain the files in `up^` & `up<`.

+### `{orderOnly}`

+Order-only dependencies can be specified by defining the `orderOnly` property (a target list).

+## Argument Values

+Arguments may contain multiple comma-delimited values, each with an optional `NAME=` prefix.
+When an instance name with a named value is typed as a command line goal, `:` characters must be used in place of `=` (otherwise, Make will interpret it as a variable assignment, not a goal.

 Rule inference is performed on input files.
 For example, inference allows a ".c" file to be supplied where a ".o" file is expected, as in `LinkC[hello.c]`.
 Each class can define its own inference rules by